Carnagion/dissertation/diss/diss.typ

 // TODO: Maybe word this better
 The delay for an aircraft $i$ is defined as the difference between its landing or take-off time $t_i$ and its base time $b_i$.
-Its delay cost $c_d (i)$, defined in @delay-cost, is then calculated as the delay squared, and is equivalent to the following function:
+Its delay cost $c_d (i)$, defined in @eq:delay-cost, is then calculated as the delay squared, and is equivalent to the following function:

 $ c_d (i) = (t_i - b_i)^2 $